ImNikolaos/vm-lab-setups/README.md

-# vm-lab-setups
-Step-by-step setup instructions and notes from personal virtual lab environments.
-Features the installation and configuration of Windows and Linux virtual machines for practicing system administration, user management, and software deployment.

 # Virtual Machine Lab Setups

 This repo documents how I created and used virtual machines to simulate IT environments for hands-on practice.